ExchangeUnion/docs/Developer Guide.md

 ### Connect `xud` to the `xud-simnet`

 We recommend to connect the `xud` instance you are developing on with the `xud-simnet`.
-Combined with above restarting mechanism, this let's you instantly see how your changes behave in a real-world trading environment.
+Combined with above restarting mechanism, this lets you instantly see how your changes behave in a real-world trading environment.

 1. Create the following directory and config file to expose relevant ports for your `xud` to connect to:
 ```bash